kda2495/IPA_Downloader/README_EN.md

 To update such apps, you must delete the old version from your device, download the new version via IPA_Downloader, and then reinstall it.

 #### 6. Show list of App IDs and purchase
-• The script will prompt you to select a list to download (either from the GitHub repository or a list of previously downloaded applications)
+• The script will prompt you to select a list to show
 • The selected list of applications will be displayed
 • To purchase, enter the apps' index numbers (multiple apps input is supported, eg: 1, 2, 3-5)